simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

 There are no provisions here for setting up shared storage or deduplication.
 This is inherently not a use case that Rsyslog is well designed for and we suggest that you look at an alternative.
-We have incorporated the combination of :ref:`Elasticsearch, Logstash, and Grafana` (ELG) into the SIMP ecosystem as a well-known, Open Source, software collection.

 ..
 NOTE::